 Before that I earned a Ph.D. in biophysics in Dr. Peter Moore's laboratory at Yale.
 For my dissertation, I used nuclear magnetic resonance to determine the solution structures of the anticodon loops of initiator and elongator methionine tRNA.
-They turn out to be exactly the same, which is surprising to tRNA aficionadi.
+They turned out to be exactly the same, which was surprising to tRNA aficionadi.

-You can find my recent writing on programming and such on my blog, Dave Schweisguth in a Bottle.
+You can find some writing on programming and such on my blog, Dave Schweisguth in a Bottle.
+If someone else thought of a topic first I might have written about it on Stack Overflow, where I go by Dave Schweisguth.
 I'm also @daveschweisguth on Twitter, tweeting sometimes on programming and sometimes on exploring San Francisco.

 While a graduate student, I helped out with the Silicon Graphics FAQs and the documentation for tcsh.

-I currently coordinate the Juri Commoners, the volunteer group for Juri Commons, the park on my block.
+I lead the Juri Commoners, the volunteer group for Juri Commons, the park on my block.
 Please join us in taking care of the park on the last Saturday of most months.
-See our Yahoo group for details.
+See the Juri Commons meetup group for details.

-Also of historical interest is Do Not Question Me, the blog where our gang once chronicled pub quiz and other entertaining pursuits.
+Do Not Question Me is the blog where our gang once chronicled pub quiz and other entertaining pursuits.